bamless/jstar/README.md

 * **libreadline**
 * **libjemalloc**

-These libraries are often found in the distributions' repositories, if they're not you'll need to build them manually.
+These libraries are found in most distributions' repositories, if they're not you'll need to build them manually.
 Optionally, one can disable the libjemalloc dependency by setting the environment variable **USE_GLIBC_ALLOC** to 1 during the build:

 `make USE_GLIBC_ALLOC=1`